-wabuf 32 Posted September 23, 2017 Share Posted September 23, 2017 Sounds like a worthy use of the Pi!
+wabuf Posted September 23, 2017 Share Posted September 23, 2017 Sounds like a worthy use of the Pi!
 I just threw the Retro 6666 Games pack on a flash drive and stuck it into a smart TV.
 Hook up a controller, and off you go!
-Quote Link to post Share on other sites
+Quote Link to comment Share on other sites More sharing options...

 Recommended Posts